gavinlyonsrepo/Arduino_Clock_1/README.md

 Parts List
 ------------------------------
-See fritzing diagram in "doc" for assembly instruction and schematic.
-You will need [fritzing](https://en.wikipedia.org/wiki/Fritzing) software to open this.
+See eagle schematic "doc".

 You will need following parts

 >Nokia 5110 LCD module
 >
->Arduino UNO rev 3
+>Arduino UNO rev 3 or NANO
 >
->Keypad 4x3 or 4x4 I use 4x4 but leave last column unconnected so its a 4x3 in effect
+>Keypad 4x3 (note: 4x4 I use 4x4 but leave last column unconnected so its a 4x3 in effect)
 >
 >DS 1307 Real Time Clock module (with battery)
 >
->9 Volt power supply unit or battery
->
->2 X10K resistors pullups for I2C bus
+>7 * 10K resistors, 1 * 10ohm resistors
 >
 >LM35 temperature sensor
 >